mgenov/react-kickstart/README.md

 #### Introduction

-A kick-starter project of react.js which is using bebel for offline transformation from es6 to es5.
+A kick-starter project of react.js which is using babel for offline transformation of es6 sources to es5.

 #### Set Up Environment